harithatavarthy/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image13]

 After that I explored various color spaces like HLS and Lab and experimented with them.
-After multiple experiements i settled down with 'Saturation Channel' of HLS color space.
-The S-Channel with a threshold of (200,255) ensured the lane lines are detected properly.
-Here is one example where lane lines detected in 'S' channel stand out compared to 'L' and 'H' channels of HLS color space
+After multiple experiements i settled down with 'Lab - b channel ' of Lab color space.
+The Lab-b-Channel with a threshold of (190,255) ensured the lane lines are detected properly.
+Here is one example where lane lines detected in 'Lab-b' channel stand out compared to 'Lab-L' and 'Lab-a' channels of Lab color space

-![alt text][image15]
+![alt text][image17]

 Finally i combined the binary images obtained from  Gradient Thresholding and color thresholding in the following way
-    `color_combined_binary[(s_binary == 1) | (combined == 1)] = 1`
+    `color_combined_binary[(lab_b_binary == 1) | (combined == 1)] = 1`

 Here is how the combined output of the Gradient and Color thresholded image looked like